Ern-st/dt-helm-charts/charts/tenant-base/chart/README.md

 ## Release Notes
 This section will describe the changes done in each helm chart release
+### 0.12.3
+- Adds the `path` parameter to ingress so our tenants now can use paths when creating their ingress routes.
+This enables you to setup an ingress route to for example `lfc.preprod.ot.energinet.local/dashboard` rather than just `lfc.preprod.ot.energinet.local`.
 ### 0.12.2
 - Sets the PVC storageclassname to "".
 This enforces pvc's storageclasses to be the default storageclass on the cluster.
 This change does not affect tenants, however, if they want to use a PVC they must upgrade to this version.
 ### 0.12.1